 In a separate bowl, mix together the almond milk from earlier, mashed potato, vanilla, agave and oil.
 Add the wet ingredients to the dry and mix until well combined and a thick, smooth batter is formed.

-Evenly divide the mixture into the two sandwich tins.
+Evenly divide the mixture into the three sandwich tins.
 The mixture will be quite thick and hard to smooth so I like to wet my hands and smooth the tops with my palms.

 Bake on the middle shelf for 20-25 minutes until a toothpick inserted into the centre of the cake comes out clean.
 Leave the cake layers to cool at room temperature and then place in the freezer for 10-15 minutes (this makes them easier to handle and decorate.)